 I kind of laugh about this, but I actually came across Clickin Moms in October 2009 when I was trying to track down the name of a particular clothing line so that I could sell some of my daughter’s clothes online.
 I saw a cute logo with two little birds and a mention of a photography forum on the sidebar of a website I was on and thought I’d check it out…and I couldn’t be happier that I did!
 As many of us are, I was a little quiet when I first signed up for Clickin Moms.
-I read a ton on the site without doing much posting at all, but that all changed in February 2010 when I signed up for the inaugural run of Shooting 101: The Best Darn Beginner Course Ever – known as Rock Your Camera 101 at the time.
+I read a ton on the site without doing much posting at all, but that all changed in February 2010 when I signed up for the inaugural run of The Best Darn Beginner Course Ever.
 I had absolutely no idea how much that workshop would change not only my photography but my life as well.
 I signed up on a whim and really wasn’t even all that concerned about getting a spot in the workshop, but today I am so thankful that I was one of the fortunate people who got a seat in that first run, in the beginner’s workshop that sold out in just a matter of minutes!

 I’ve always loved photos but had never really done much to learn about taking better ones or to learn much about photography in general until I enrolled in Shooting 101.
 I had had my DSLR for about two-and-a-half years at that point and had primarily shot in Auto mode.
 I had no idea what a meter was and had absolutely no clue that my camera even had one of these meter things.
 And every time I attempted to shoot in Manual mode, my pictures ended up being either completely black or completely white, which had me completely convinced that Manual mode did not function correctly on my camera.